ffalcinelli/wstunnel/README.md

 On windows the server tunnel endpoint may perform not so well.
 There's a limit on `select()` call that impacts Tornado loop for asynchronous I/O.

-You may want to read this conversation https://groups.google.com/forum/?fromgroups#!topic/python-tornado/oSbxI9X28MM
+You may want to read [this conversation](https://groups.google.com/forum/?fromgroups#!topic/python-tornado/oSbxI9X28MM) for more details.

 Quick start
 ===========